cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

 ```

 !!!
 Important
-    Snapshots are not supported by the CloudNativePG community, and are not
+    Snapshots are not supported by the CloudNativePG Community, and are not
     intended for use in production.

 ### Using the Helm Chart